VinniVitz/TraderScript/README.md

 ## Testing

-The `testing` directory contains a example config file (`input.txt`) and a server for providing mock data from a DAX data set.
+The `testing` directory contains a example config file (`config.txt`) and a server for providing mock data from a DAX data set.